Ireland with Kids: On the Ring of Kerry

 Thanks to a great deal on our rental house and an abundance of local activities, we spent a full week staying in Killarney.
 We’ve already shared a few activities to do in town, but there are even more if you head out nearby!
 Check out the kids #1 top pick for Ireland down below.

 This beautiful little waterfall is actually in Killarney National Park – you can even visit by jaunting cart from Muckross House!
 It’s a great stop on your way out of Killarney to some of the activities below.
-There’s an easy parking lot off the road, and from there a short, toddler-friendly walking path takes you to a beautiful view of the falls.
+There’s an easy parking lot off the road, and from there the short, toddler-friendly Torc Waterfall walk takes you to a beautiful view of the falls.
 The greenery is stunning, even more so with the blooming rhododendron framing the water.
-You can also veer left next to the falls and ascend the stepped path to find dense woods and beautiful views.
+If you’d rather do the full Torc Waterfall hike, you can veer left next to the falls and ascend the stepped path to find dense woods and beautiful views.
 Jacob was feeling adventurous, so we followed him up and were treated to a lovely view of Lough Leane (one of the three lakes we had crossed by boat).
 When you visit Killarney, make sure to stop here for a quick visit – just bring your bug spray!